gcs

 Eligibility for the Portugal HQA Visa Program

-To qualify for the Portugal HQA Visa program, the main applicant must meet the following criteria:
+To qualify for the Portugal HQA Visa program, you must meet the following criteria:

-- Have a higher education diploma and a work agreement or a written guarantee from a Portuguese employer are essential
+• Having a higher education diploma and a work agreement or a written guarantee from a Portuguese employer are essential.

-Additionally, applicants must demonstrate their ability to perform their qualified activity by fulfilling one of the following:
+Additionally, you must demonstrate your ability to perform a qualified activity by fulfilling one of the following:

 Before applying, you will need to provide evidence of: